davidpham87/neanderthal-intro-wshop/docs/presentation.md

  - Introduce heuristically basic concepts of linear algebra to neophytes with Clojure knowledge.
+ - Numerical Linear Algebra is the field concerned with the numerical application of linear algebra.

 Caveat: I will consciously ignore a few mathematical details, to emphasize on the intuition [this hurts me as a mathematician].

+We will cover:

+- Linear Vector Spaces in Finite Dimension
+- Linear Mappings
+- Matrix
+- Eigenvalues
+- Special matrices
+- Neanderthal API.

+Numerical linear algebra should be a topic by itself, and hence left out for this presentation.

 # What is linear algebra?